InfantEudora/win32_transparent/readme.md

 - The white squares should be slightly see-through.
 - A new thread can be spawned which creates a new window with it's own OpenGL context.
 Change `num_threads = 1`
 - It can render to a normal window by requesting `CreateNewWindow` instead of `CreateNewLayeredWindow`
+- ImagePreMultAlpha function makes no sense, removed.
+You can just let OpenGL do this for you with glBlendFunc

 It should kind of look like this: